 Shift: The lactose-free dairy segment is shifting away from drinks and towards food preparation and baking as consumers more and more use these products in-home cooking and baking applications.
 Growing awareness of lactose intolerance, coupled with the in-home cooking and baking trend induced by the pandemic, has stimulated use of lactose-free butter, cheese, cream, and condensed milk.

-This is being more and more seen in Europe and North America, where social media is also creating greater customer interest in recipe sharing.
-Food lactose-free is also gaining greater popularity among non-lactose intolerant consumers due to ease of consumption and hassle-free digestion.
+This trend is becoming increasingly evident in Europe and North America, where social media is also driving greater customer interest in recipe sharing.
+Lactose-free food is also gaining greater popularity among non-lactose-intolerant consumers due to ease of consumption and hassle-free digestion.

-Strategic Response: Président from Lactalis Group introduced lactose-free butter in the majority of countries within Europe, with a focus on convenience while baking and cooking.
+Strategic Response: The Président of Lactalis Group introduced lactose-free butter in the majority of countries within Europe, with a focus on convenience while baking and cooking.
 This contributed 8% growth in French and German lactose-free butter sales.

 Horizon Organic launched lactose-free heavy cream and shredded cheese ready-to-prep products for home preparation by American home cooks, adding 10% growth in category sales.
 Arla Foods rode the wave with collaborations with leading recipe influencers and apps like Tasty, focusing on lactose-free meal prep recipes.
-It was tasked with driving a 15% volume growth of product trial and greater consumer engagement.
+It was tasked with driving a 15% increase in product trial volume and enhancing consumer engagement.

 Premiumization and Artisanal Appeal in Lactose-Free Dairy